Revenge of the Soga Brothers: Massacre

 After defeating ten samurai, the brothers entered the panicking crowd, cutting down so many that the number of victims is unknown.
 Stable keeper Tokitake initiated a light-up of the dark area unfit for battle.
 After the area was lit up by countless torches, Yōki Saburō attacked, but was cut in the shoulder by Tokimune.
-After this, Ichikawa Bettō Jirō attacked Tokimune, but was cut him from the groin to the knee and crawled away.
+After this, Ichikawa Bettō Jirō attacked Tokimune, but was cut from the groin to the knee and crawled away.

 Nitta Shirō Tadatsune joined the fight late and criticized the poor strategy of the samurai against just two enemies.
 He told the samurai to separate the two brothers and surround them.
 Tadatsune attacked Sukenari, who told him that he was hoping to fight with him as he was yet to meet a worthy enemy.
 Although Sukenari managed to cut Tadatsune's forearm and the hair on his temple, he was getting tired and his bloody sword slipped from his hand, forcing him to retreat.
 Hara Saburō tried to join but was cut in the side, after which Koshibagaki no Kage almost hit Sukenari's elbow causing him to lose control.
 Tadatsune took advantage of this, and cut Sukenari from the left shoulder all the way under the right breast.
 As his last words he said, "Where is Gorō [Tokimune]?
 Sukenari has been defeated by the hands of Nitta Shirō.
 If you have not been wounded yet, go and present yourself to Lord Kamakura [Minamoto no Yoritomo] unwaveringly," after which he fell down and died.
 Tokimune, having heard this, headed towards Sukenari cutting down all the samurai in his way, but was overpowered and forced to retreat.